justin0979/media/README.md

 |   url   | string |       URL where the image is hosted        |
 | albumId | number | ID of the album that this photo belongs to |

+#### Steps for Creating a RTK Query API

+1. Identify a group of related requests that your app needs to make
+2. Make a new file that will create the applications
+3. The API needs to store a ton of state related to data, request status, errors.
+Add a `reducerPath`
+4. The API needs to know where to send requests.
+Add a `baseQuery`
+5. The API needs to know what specific requests you want to make.
+Add `endpoints`
+6. Export all of the automatically generated Hooks
+7. Connect the API to the store.
+Reducer, middleware, and listeners
+8. Export the hooks from the `store/index.ts` file
+9. Use the generated hooks in a component

 #### Questions to ask for endpoints:

 | Questions                                                    |     Fetching     |     Creating      |      Removing      |